georgebyte/georgebyte.com/knowledge/software-engineering/state-management-in-angular-with-observable-store-services.md

 ## Conclusion

-The purpose of this post was to present how one can leverage the built in features of Angular framework to implement a simple yet powerful state management solution.
+The purpose of this article was to present how one can leverage the built in features of Angular framework to implement a simple yet powerful state management solution.
 The provided *Coffee election* example app is very simple, but the concepts it demonstrates can be used to successfully manage state in much bigger and more complex apps.
 At Zemanta we used observable store services to implement a rather complex feature and since the experiment worked out great we will continue to use such stores in our app going forward.

 <div class="note">
   <p class="note__label">Edit (March 4, 2018):</p>
   <p>Some readers pointed out that different state management libraries (e.g. ngrx) provide the same functionality as observable store services and were wondering why one may use observable store pattern instead of these libraries.</p>

-  <p>Observable store pattern I described in this blog post is a much simpler solution in my opinion.</p>
+  <p>Observable store pattern I described here is a much simpler solution in my opinion.</p>

   <p>I used ngrx in the past and I think it is a really good library for state management.
 But it also takes longer to learn it, because of all the features it supports.</p>